Political groups under Vladimir Putin's presidency: St. Petersburg economists and lawyers

 According to Associate Professor of Political Science John P. Willerton of the University of Arizona in the United States, reformist St. Petersburg economists and lawyers constitute a prominent group in the Putin team.
 Many of them have career and personal ties to Putin dating back to the early 1990s.

 Many of the members of the economic reform team, both in the presidential administration and the government, are drawn from the St Petersburg group.
 They are academically qualified, have significant administrative experience, and are often focused on the technical complexities of the country's system transformation.
 They are - in general - committed to market development, privatization and the continued diminution of the state's role in the country's socioeconomic life.
 The liberal economists contend that the consolidation of democracy comes with improving the population's standard of living and developing the private sector.
 Prominent St Petersburg economists include Alexei Kudrin, Herman Gref and Putin's economic adviser Andrey Illarionov.

 The St Petersburg lawyers focus on constitutional-legal-administrative arrangements to bolster an efficient democratic system, favouring reforms that strengthen simultaneously the market economy and political stability.
 Prominent members included the former presidential administration head Dmitry Medvedev and Dmitry Kozak.

 Siloviki

 Much foreign attention has been given to the security-intelligence elements, what Russians refer to as the siloviki.
 They began coming to power under Yeltsin, but this accelerated during Putin's premiership and presidency.
 A common view in Russia is that these siloviki are generally non-ideological, are corrupt, have a pragmatic law and order focus and have Russian national interests at heart.
 They do not form a cohesive group.
-It is worth noting that Putin himself is a retired Lieutenant Colonel of the KGB.
+Putin himself is a retired Lieutenant Colonel of the KGB.